A few years back, I posted about seeing a visual quote of a Transformers shot in Tangled/Rapunzel and another in Rango. Since then I have found

-three four five more.
+three four five seven more.
 Does that mean I get to name it?
 If so, I’m dubbing it the “over the top” shot.

 Here are the original three that got me started: